IowaDave/home-made-home-monitor/README.md

 Briefly, Adafruit points out that more reliable performance may be obtained from newer sensors that use two, separate wires for communication, one for timing signals and the other for data.

+<p><a href="#components">Back to List of Components</a></p>

 <h2 id="thermistor"> Measure Outdoor Temperature with a Thermistor</h2>

 How simple it appears, dangling there outside a window under the patio roof!

 ![Photo of a termistor suspended outdoors on wires that lead from inside the house around a window frame.](images/thermistor.jpg)

 A termistor is a type of resistor having impedence that varies with temperature.
 The temperature can be evaluated by placing it in series with a second, fixed resistor, forming a voltage divider.
 The Arduino can interpret the voltage as a number.
 A bit of arithmetic transforms the number into a temperature.

 Several years ago I wrote a rather extensive article here on GitHub about using thermistors this way.
 Here is a link to it: [Thermistor-Thermometer](https://github.com/IowaDave/Thermistors).